 September 20, 2025•3 min read

-When adapting to the Next.js app router, it is tempting to aggressively default to 'use client' simply to keep existing data-fetching logic working.
-However, relying too heavily on client-side rendering often comes with an invisible performance tax.
+When moving to the Next.js App Router, it's tempting to default to 'use client' to keep old data-fetching logic working.
+But too much client rendering usually adds hidden performance cost.

-We've all seen it: you load a dashboard and watch five different skeleton loaders pulse aimlessly while the browser races to fetch data.
-It's jarring, causes layout shifts, and search engines hate it.
+We've all seen it: you load a dashboard and watch multiple skeleton loaders while the browser fetches data.
+It feels jumpy, causes layout shifts, and hurts SEO.

 The Problem with Client Components